Mixture Martingales Revisited with Applications to Sequential Tests and Confidence Intervals: Martingales and Deviation Inequalities for Exponential Family Bandit Models

-\paragraph{Related work.} The first use of such a mixture martingale can be traced back to the work of \cite{Robbins70LIL} which considers the martingale $\int \exp\left(\eta S_t - \frac{\eta^2\sigma^2}{2}t \right) \dif\pi(\eta)$ where $S_t$ is a sum of $t$ i.i.d.\ standard Gaussian random variables and $\pi$ is a Gaussian prior.
-This martingale coincides with our $Z_a^\pi$ for a single standard Gaussian arm $a$.
-It is used to obtain a deviation inequality for $S_t$ that is uniform in time and compatible with the Law of the Iterated Logarithm: $S_t$ is compared to a threshold that grows like $\sqrt{2t\ln\ln(t)}$.
-This ``method of mixtures'' has then been popularized by \cite{DeLaPenaal04,DeLaPenaal09Book} who use it to prove self-normalized deviation inequalities for more general stochastic processes.
-It has later been used by \cite{Balsubramani15} who propose time-uniform Hoeffding or Bernstein deviation inequalities and by \cite{YadLinear11} who propose a self-normalized deviation inequality for a vector-valued martingale applied to the linear bandit problem.
+Among the first occurrence of such mixture martingales, one can mention the works of \cite{Darling68,Robbins70LIL} which consider the martingale $\int \exp\left(\eta S_t - \frac{\eta^2\sigma^2}{2}t \right) \dif\pi(\eta)$ where $S_t$ is a sum of $t$ i.i.d.\ standard Gaussian random variables and $\pi$ is a Gaussian prior.
+This martingale coincides with our $Z_a^\pi(t)$ for a single standard Gaussian arm $a$.
+The choice of Gaussian prior $\pi$ results in a threshold growing like $\sqrt{t \ln t}$.
+We use different priors, which asymptote at $\eta=0$, to obtain a deviation inequality for $S_t$ that is uniform in time and compatible with the Law of the Iterated Logarithm: $S_t$ is compared to a threshold that grows like $\sqrt{2t\ln\ln(t)}$.

+More broadly, the term mixture martingale can refer to any martingale of the form $\int M^{\eta}(t) d\pi(\eta)$ where $M^{\eta}(t)$ is some martingale (not necessarily $Z_a(t)$) and $\pi$ is some probability distribution (that we call the prior).
+For example the likelihood ratio martingales introduces by \cite{Lai76} are of this form.
+Mixture martingale constructions are also at the heart of the game-theoretic approach to probability \citep{philipdawid1999}.
+The ``method of mixtures'' has then been popularized by \cite{DeLaPenaal04,DeLaPenaal09Book} who use it to prove self-normalized deviation inequalities for general stochastic processes.
+Examples of its use include the work of \cite{YadLinear11} who propose a self-normalized deviation inequality for a vector-valued martingale applied to the linear bandit problem or that of \cite{Balsubramani15} who derive time-uniform Hoeffding or Bernstein deviation inequalities.
 Most of these works present mixture martingales with specific choices of continuous priors for which the corresponding mixture can be either computed in closed form or well-approximated.
-In this paper, we will rely on some hierarchical priors.
-The recent work by \citet{linecrossing} is also of note, as it studies in great detail the power of elementary martingales for bounding the probability of crossing linear thresholds.
-We develop mixture martingale methods for obtaining curved thresholds, as hinted at in \citep[Section~4.3]{linecrossing}.
+In this paper, we will rely on priors constructed in hierarchical fashion from discrete and continuous ingredients with the goal of obtaining explicit near-optimal thresholds.